-Complex works are more technically challenging assets, where Hunter Water wishes to focus more of its attention including water and sewer mains greater than 300mm in diameter, water and sewer pump stations, pressure sewer systems, works with electrical and mechanical components, stormwater, or those being assessed under the Funding of Growth (FOG) Infrastructure standard.
+Complex works are more technically challenging assets, where Hunter Water wishes to focus more of its attention including water and sewer mains greater than and including 300mm in diameter, water and sewer pump stations, pressure sewer systems, works with electrical and mechanical components, stormwater, or those being assessed under the Funding of Growth (FOG) Infrastructure standard.

 You will be advised of the type of works and the assets required for your development in your requirements letter.